cmorterud/cmorterud.github.io/books.md

 ### Psychology
 1. Man's Search for Meaning - Viktor Frankl
+2. Atomic Habits - James Clear

 ### Fiction
+1. Cloud Atlas - David Mitchell
-1. The Silent Patient - Alex Michaelides
+2. The Silent Patient - Alex Michaelides

 ### Business
 1. The Personal MBA: Master the Art of Business - Josh Kaufman

+### Programming
+1. C Programming Language - Brian Kernighan & Dennis Ritchie

 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)